The New York Times made headlines by suing OpenAI this year, but the case against AI isn't so black and white

 When hearing about claims of copyright infringement by AI, musicians, actors, and writers may first come to mind.
 Hollywood has been at the center of tensions with the AI industry for years now, but the press and news outlets also play an important role in the battle against the misuse of AI.

-Cases like the 2023 and 2024 New York Times lawsuits aren't just about protecting journalists from losing their jobs to AI.
+Cases like the 2023 New York Times lawsuit and the 2024 Daily News lawsuit aren't just about protecting journalists from losing their jobs to AI.
 Unlike AI-related cases in Hollywood, these cases focus more on the exploitation of news articles by AI chatbots and the risks of those chatbots spreading misinformation under the guise of legitimate news sources.

 The possibility of generative AI fabricating news isn't hypothetical, either.
 It's already happening.
 For example, in 2023, The Guardian blocked ChatGPT from scraping its website for training data after readers reported that the chatbot was generating news articles under Guardian reporters' bylines... that those reporters never actually wrote.